Kalshingi

 Kalshingi is a ward located in Gombe State, Nigeria's Akko Local Government Area.
-About nine miles or fifteen kilometers away from Kalshingi.
+About nine miles or fifteen kilometres away from Kalshingi.
 Around 430 kilometers (267 mi) is the distance between Kalshingi and Abuja, the capital of Nigeria.

 The Post code of the area is 771104.

 Climate

 In Kalshingi, the wet season is unpleasant and overcast, the dry season is partly cloudy, and the temperature is constant.
-There is very little variance in the average yearly temperature below or above 103°F, with a range of 22°F to 25°F.